cmcskimming/light/docs/contributing/STYLE.md

     Data structures and code patterns are somewhat unique in how they follow this ideal, because often the *why* of a pattern is closely tied to *what* it is.
 Make sure the explanation for code patterns or data structures are immediate relative to the code, and independant of any consumer.
-I.e., a comment above a sparse set should not say *what* happens in some other code gets an index from it, or when another file imports it.
+E.g., a comment above a sparse set should not say *what* happens in some other code gets an index from it, or when another file imports it.
 Instead, it should explain why accessing a sparse set is more advantageous compared to alternatives such as a dense array.
 This is primarily to avoid [Legacy Comments](#why-over-what), as well as [Prior Context](#why-over-what) violations.